Show Good Cause for coursework students

 If you are identified as not meeting, or being at risk of not meeting, academic progression requirements, the University will send you an email notification, and you will be placed on the academic progression register.
 There are 3 stages of the academic progression register, which are outlined below.

-If you meet progression requirements for two consecutive semesters you will be removed from the academic progression register.
+If you meet progression requirements for 2 consecutive semesters you will be removed from the academic progression register.

 Stage 1 (at risk)